Razorbacks suffer myriad of injuries during loss to Aggies

 A handful of key Razorbacks, including senior cornerback Dwight McGlothern and freshman tight end Luke Hasz, suffered injuries that knocked them out of the game.

-The worst of those injuries came when defensive end John Morgan III needed to be carted off after suffering a neck injury late in the game.
+The worst of them came when defensive end John Morgan III needed to be carted off after suffering a neck injury late in the game.

 Arkansas Coach Sam Pittman provided a promising update on Morgan after the game.